 - BMB 485 or 486 (Senior Seminar)

-- Any one of the following: Computer Science 141 (Programming Fundamentals) OR Math 122 (Integral Calculus) OR one course in probability and statistics.
+- Any one of the following: Computer Science 141 (Programming Fundamentals) OR Math 122 (Integral Calculus) OR Math 214 (Math Modeling) OR one course in probability and statistics.
 Courses that would be appropriate in the area of probability and statistics include Math 111, Math 211, Psychology 211, Economics 290.

 Two of the following courses; at least one must have a laboratory: